semih/semih.github.io/README.md

 2. Open command prompt and execute "gem install jekyll" command.
 So Jekyll Gems are created.

-3. "jekyll serve" command is executed for testing.
+3. "bundle exec jekyll serve" command is executed for testing.

 4. If it is not a mistake when "jekyll serve" command is executed , try to go "http://localhost:4000"